SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/GenericParametersAndArguments.md

 ### Integer Generic Parameters

-An *integer generic parameter* is a special kind of generic parameter that acts as a placeholder for an integer value rather than a type.
+An *integer generic parameter* acts as a placeholder for an integer value rather than a type.
 It has the following form:

 ```swift